Layheng-Hok/Shenzhen-Metro/Report/REPORT.md

   - **Requirement**: Implements big data management to efficiently handle large datasets.
   - **Implementation**: Utilized pagination to display large data sets in manageable pages.
 Specifically in the ride table, large datasets are broken into pages with each page fetching 100 rows of data.
 This approach ensures that the system remains responsive and the data is easily navigable for users.

+- **Page Display Design**:
+  - **Requirement**: Ensures the GUI design presents data effectively and aesthetically.
+  - **Implementation**: Data are presented in either tables or cards.
+The webpage was built with Bootstrap, having a visually appealing and beautiful interface with responsive layout and interactive elements.

 - **Effective Presentation and Communication**:
   - **Requirement**: Ensures effective presentation and communication of data and functionalities.
-  - **Implementation**: Developed a simple, interactive, and responsive web page UI.
-The design is optimized to work seamlessly across all forms of devices, including mobiles, tablets, and desktops.
-The interface features smooth scrolling and animations, providing a user-friendly and engaging experience for users.
+  - **Implementation**: With the responsive layout, the design is optimized to work seamlessly across all forms of devices, including mobiles, tablets, and desktops.
+With that and smooth scrolling, the webpage provides a user-friendly, intuitive, and engaging experience for users.

 - **Appropriate Usage of Database Functionalities**:
   - **Requirement**: Appropriately utilizes database procedures, triggers and indexes.